Deutschlandradio: Stations

 Dokumente und Debatten is a digital-only special-event channel.
 It broadcasts coverage of the federal parliament, sports events, talk shows and shipping forecasts.
 Many of the talk shows are rebroadcasts of the audio portions of TV shows made by ARD, ZDF or Phoenix.
 It uses digital frequencies of both Deutschlandfunk and Deutschlandfunk Kultur.

-Deutschlandfunk Nova is knowledge orientated station, started in 2010, targeting a younger audience, and broadcast only digitally – via satellite, cable, DAB, and online.
+Deutschlandfunk Nova is knowledge orientated station, started in 2010 as DRadio Wissen, targeting a younger audience, and broadcast only digitally – via satellite, cable, DAB, and online.

 Deutschlandradio is based in Cologne, with some departments—including Deutschlandfunk Kultur—based in Berlin.

 Branding

 On May 1 2017, DRadio Wissen was renamed Deutschlandfunk Nova, Deutschlandradio Kultur was renamed Deutschlandfunk Kultur.

 Distribution and transmitters

 The three programs and the additional special event channel are all distributed terrestrially via Digital Audio Broadcasting (DAB+) on a nation-wide single frequency network (SFN) in VHF channel 5C.
 The coverage at the end of 2019 is for portable indoor reception 85% of the population and for mobile reception 96% of the area of Germany or 99% of the highways respectively.

 For an intermediate time the two programs Deutschlandfunk and Deutschlandfunk Kultur are still transmitted in analog way via FM with an average coverage of 64% of the area.
 The switch over from analogue to digital started in 2015 with the switch-off of medium wave and long wave.
 In 2018/2019 first small-power FM transmitters were switched-off two.
 The aim is to further improve the digital terrestrial coverage of DAB+ and to reduce the analogue transmission step by step.
 For stationary reception the programs are also distributed via satellite on the transponder of ZDF.

 Of course the programs are streamed via the internet and available on relevant platforms.

 Beside the linear programs extensive non-linear content is available via audio-on-demand (podcast, mediathek and various platforms).
 Deutschlandradio is also very active in social media networks in order to make the content available to all public.